PaNOSC-ViNYL/ase/doc/development/proposals/calculators.rst

 ======================

-A calculator should be able to prefix all output files with a given label or run the calculation in a directory.
-There are three possibilities for the first argument of the constructor of a calculator object:
+A calculator should be able to prefix all output files with a given label or run the calculation in a directory with a specified name.
+There are three possibilities for the first argument (called ``label``) of the constructor of a calculator object:

-* name of a file containing all results of a calculation
+* Name of a file containing all results of a calculation (possibly containing a directory).

-* a prefix used for several files containing results
+* A prefix used for several files containing results.
+The label may have both a directory part and a prefix part like ``'LDA/mol1'``.

-* name of a directory containing result files with fixed names
+* Name of a directory containing result files with fixed names.

 Each calculator can decide what the default value is: ``None`` for no output, ``'-'`` for standard output or something else.
 All others